-The price of a subscription is $795 to $1495 depending on school size (number of students).
-Discounts are available for quantity or district-wide purchases.
+The price of a subscription is based on school size (number of students), and discounts are available for quantity or district-wide purchases.
 There is no proration based on the time of year, but there may be special offers in the winter and spring.
 Please contact EducAide for more information.

 Important: A school subscription is for the one-year period July 1st to June 30th.
 This period is fixed; it is not based on when a subscription is purchased.
 During the months of May and June, however, EducAide will typically give schools an early start for the following year.
 There is no refund for cancellation or termination before June 30th.

 A school can purchase a subscription by credit card or by submitting a purchase order.
-EducAide may, at its discretion, activate a subscription in advance of payment or receipt of a PO.
+EducAide may, at its discretion, activate a subscription in advance of receiving payment or a PO.
 Payment terms are net 30 days, and late payments may be subject to a 1.5% fee per month.

 EducAide reserves the right to change the school subscription price or change licensing terms after June 30th.
 There is no guaranteed renewal rate.
 Approximately 60 days before the end of the subscription period, EducAide will send notification, via email, to the Administrator regarding renewal options.